TiddoLangerak/jest-teardown/README.md

 Let's now also assume that we'll need the city database in multiple tests.

-**The first issue** that we'll run into is that it's easy to forget to setup the cleanup hook.
+**The first issue** that we'll run into is that it's easy to forget to add the teardown hook.
 And when we forget, this can cause failures in completely unrelated tests.

 **The second issue** is that we'll end up adding a lot of repetitive code to multiple tests.